JuanFGQ/e_comerce_app/README.md

   * create new account with email and google
   * implements a confirmation email before starts using the app
   * forgotten password feature for recovering
+  * Automatic login if the user logged before
+  * Validators, for login and password and read terms.